 Click here for the application: Capital Expenditures Pre-Approval Application Form (PDF)

 Coronavirus Aid, Relief, and Economic Security Act (CARES Act)

 Coronavirus Response and Relief Supplemental Appropriations Act (CARES Act II / ESSER II)

 This relief package provides states with both funding and streamlined waivers to give State educational agencies (SEAs) necessary flexibilities to respond to the COVID-19 pandemic.
-The two main funding sources are the Elementary and Secondary School Emergency Relief Fund (ESSER Funds) and the Governor's Emergency Education Relief Fund (GEER Funds).
+The CARES Act & the CRRSAA are the two main funding sources are the Elementary and Secondary School Emergency Relief Fund (ESSER Funds) and the Governor's Emergency Education Relief Fund (GEER Funds).
 The ESSER fund accounts for approximately $13.2 billion of funding for all states and California's allocation is $1,647,306,127.
 The GEER Fund accounts for approximately $3 billion of funding for all states, and California's allocation is $355,227,235.

 GEER - An Overview

 The CARES Act authorized approximately $3 billion for the Governor’s Emergency Education Relief (GEER) Fund.
 The GEER Fund gives state governors a flexible source of federal funding to meet local educational needs resulting from the pandemic.
 GEER grants can be awarded to districts, higher-education institutions, and/or other educational entities, such as nonprofits, libraries, and state agencies.